CERSI Scholars - Advancing Science to Improve Public Health

 - CERSI Scholars are provided with research stipends of up to $5,000 to be applied toward related activities, such as support ongoing research, fees associated with peer-review publication, or travel costs to conferences.

-- CERSI Scholars will have access to structured mentoring from Georgetown and MedStar faculty whose work involves regulatory science as well as FDA staff and scientists.
+- CERSI Scholars have access to structured mentoring from Georgetown and MedStar faculty whose work involves regulatory science as well as FDA staff and scientists.

 Duration and Program Activities

 - This is a one-year program, which allows Scholars to engage with their peers and thought leaders from industry, academia and the FDA to discuss important topics in regulatory science.

 - Scholars are required to attend all seminars and are expected to give a presentation on their work.